 4) Presentation on the website – We also recommend that you present yourself and your work as a diploma student on the Nordic Permaculture Institute’s website and the website of the Permaculture Association in your country.
 This is recommended to make it easier for other diploma students to get in touch with you for collaborations.

 5) Review – After at least two years of work, when you find that your diploma portfolio is completed, you can request for your work to be assessed to see if your diploma portfolio meets the requirements for a diploma in permaculture design.
 Your diploma tutor will approve the diploma portfolio, and then an external diploma tutor will be selected.
 Either you or your diploma tutor can propose an external tutor.
 The external tutor must be approved by the Nordic Institute’s secretariat.
+A fee of 1200kr (in the local currency of the diploma apprentice) is paid to the external tutor before the review is carried out.
 The review carried out by the external tutor ensures that the quality of the work lives up to a high standard.
 The external tutor may be from a non-Nordic country.

 6) Publication – When both tutors find your work to be complete, you send it to the Permaculture Association in your country, at least 3 months before the Nordic meeting where you intend to make your final diploma presentation.
 It will then be published on the Nordic Institute’s website, and sent to all diploma holders.
 At the same time an opponent is selected in consultation with the Nordic Institute’s secretariat.
+A fee of 900kr (in the local currency of the diploma apprentice) is paid to the opponent prior to the presentation.
 It can be beneficial to also present your diploma work in an article in the Nordic Permaculture magazine.

 7) Presentation – The final step before you can get a diploma is to present your diploma work at the Nordic Meeting, which takes place once a year.
 Depending on the number of diploma presentations at the Nordic Meeting, you will receive at least 45 minutes to present your work and a subsequent 15 minutes of questioning by a diploma holder opponent, and then by others present at the meeting.
 If there are not too many diploma presentations, you can have more time.